FieryMewtwo/send/README.md

 ## What it does

-A file sharing experiment which allows you to send encrypted files to other users.
+A file sharing application which allows you to send encrypted files to other users.

 ---